 - Interested in medical history?
 Search for the names of medical practitioners through the People landing page or browse through the Medical Practitioners explore button there.
 Take a look at the Injuries and Ailments landing page and browse by the mechanisms by which injuries were inflicted or the areas of the body where wounds were located.

 - Just want to browse the dataset?
 Go to the Petitions and Certificates or Payments landing pages and use the explore buttons there to investigate the records further.
 Refine your results by using the search facets.

 - Want to know more about where you live or a particular location?
 Use the map on the Places landing page to look for petitions, certificates, payments and people from that area.
 There is also a link to a statistical summary for each county of the numbers and types of claimants, and the monetary amounts they were awarded.

 What else do I need to know?

-The project is still busy carrying out further research and plans to add more information in quarterly updates until completion in June 2021.
+The project is still busy carrying out further research and will continue to add more information in regular updates until completion in June 2021.
 Civil War Petitions has a blog with the current status of the research completed so far and other posts dedicated to helping site visitors understand the dataset and some of the historical issues this raises.
 Follow us on Twitter or check out our Facebook page for updates on our progress.